FaithAlone.net

 9 For this is the word of promise, At this time will I come, and Sarah shall have a son.

-Above, the Lord is showing us that the unbelieving Jews parallel Ishmael, whereas believers are Isaac - the children of the promise - and therefore are counted as children of Abraham.
+Above, the unbelieving Jews are paralleled with Ishmael, whereas believers are paralleled with Isaac - the children of the promise - and therefore are counted as children of Abraham.

 In addition to the above, in the book of Galatians, it's explained that the entire purpose for God allowing the drama with Hagar and Ishmael was to serve as a prophecy of the New Covenant: